stefan-cooper/SpigotUHC/README.md

 world.name=world
 # Name of the minecraft nether world
 nether.world.name=world_nether
+# enable timestamps of notable events (defaults to true)
+enable.timestamps=false|true
+# enable timestamps of notable events (defaults to true)
+enable.performance.tracker=false|true
 # Name of the minecraft end world
 end.world.name=world_end
 # Difficulty of the game when UHC is live
 difficulty=EASY
+# Disable debug info from being shown to clients (coordinates, chunk info, hitboxes, etc).
+Enabling this will give a compass with coordinates to players during the UHC
+disable.debug.info=false
 # Countdown to start the game after UHC start command issued
 countdown.timer.length=5
 # Grace period time (in seconds) before PVP is enabled